denmarkmeralpis/promotexter/README.md

 Best practice for storing credentials for external services in production is to use environment variables, as described by [12factor.net/config](http://12factor.net/config).
-Chikka::Client defaults to extracting the client_id, secret_key and shortcode it needs from the PROMOTEXTER_API_KEY, PROMOTEXTER_API_SECRET and PROMOTEXTER_FROM environment variables if the options were not specified explicitly.
+Promotexter::Client defaults to extracting the client_id, secret_key and shortcode it needs from the PROMOTEXTER_API_KEY, PROMOTEXTER_API_SECRET and PROMOTEXTER_FROM environment variables if the options were not specified explicitly.